Govind-Patwal/Govind-Patwal/README.md

 - ⚡ Fun fact: ...
 -->

-Python programmer and Data enthusiast with Bachelor degree in Computer Applications, and skills in Python, SQL, AWS, Tableau, Machine Learning and Deep Learning.
+I am a Python programmer and Data enthusiast with Bachelor degree in Computer Applications, and skills in Python, SQL, AWS, Tableau, Machine Learning and Deep Learning.
 Data Analytics and Visualization certificate (Grade A+) from University of Toronto.

 Recently completed a group project using data scraped from Booking.com - the project used Python for ETL, Machine Learning, PySpark and Deep Learning for NLP, PostgreSQL and AWS for Database and Tableau for Data Visualization.